bbgportfolio/AffinityCode/README.md

 ### Game / Project Features
 * Scenes transition automatically with a fade in / fade out.
-* Game functions in a syncronized multi-scene environment.
+* Game functions in a synchronized multi-scene environment.
 * Sound management system plays instrument chords via factory pattern.
 Played when pieces are placed where they belong.
 * Sound effects trigger with a cycling randomized series of tones that never play more than once per cycle.
 * Pieces have lift and lean when moved, simulating being lifted and moved from a tabletop.